Breaking Down the Dental Implant Process TimelineJune 3, 2021

 With so many causes of tooth sensitivity, your dentist needs to do some investigative work to find out why you have a tooth sensitive to hot and cold.
 Therefore, you may require imaging and additional tests to find out the reason before the dentist recommends treatment for you.

 Dentists have several types of treatment available to help sensitive teeth.
 Some patients may need fluoride gel applied to their teeth to help ease sensitivity and fortify enamel.
-A dentist may even prescribe toothpaste for the patient to use at home to help sensitivity.
+A dentist may even prescribe toothpaste for the patient to use at home to help with sensitivity.

 Gum problems require addressing possible gum disease or recession.
 For those with gum disease, periodontal treatments such as root scaling and planning may remove bacteria and other infectious matter from under and around the gums.
 Gum recession may need a gum line filling or a surgical gum graft to cover the teeth roots and stop sensitivity caused by their exposure.